Which Projects Require IRB Review

 Please note that the process of determining whether or not a given project is “research” is often a nebulous undertaking.
 The IRB has spent considerable time working to define “research” as clearly and consistently as possible, in light of the federal regulations and balancing the need to oversee potential risks for human participants with the desire to avoid over-regulation of minimal risk projects.
 In some cases, the question simply requires a judgment call, which according to federal guidelines, must be made by the IRB.
-In questionable cases, investigators are encouraged to simply email the IRB Administrator and ask if review is required.
+In questionable cases, investigators are encouraged to simply email the Interim IRB Administrator Rebecca Rinehart at firstname.lastname@example.org and ask if review is required.

 The considerations involved in determining if a project needs review are: 1) does it meet the IRB’s definition of research; 2) does it involve interaction with or information about living human beings; and/or 3) does the project involve more than minimal risk or vulnerable populations?

 The first criterion for assessing if a given project requires review involves determining if the project meets the regulatory definition of research.
 Research is defined in the federal regulations at 45 CFR 46.102 (l) as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.”